disidrosi/disidrosi.github.io/content/blog/05-history-of-science/index.md

     "innovation",
     "history",
 ]
+showTableOfContents: true
+thumbnail: "*galileo_san_marco_tower*"
 ---

-> [!Note] tl;dr
+{{< lead >}}
-> Scientists often ignore their field's history, viewing it as irrelevant to
+Scientists often ignore their field's history, viewing it as irrelevant to current research.
-> current research.
 This article explores why that's a mistake.
-Historical
-> awareness helps avoid past errors, reveals patterns in scientific
-> breakthroughs, and creates more thoughtful researchers.
-Drawing from real
-> examples and current debates, we'll see how understanding science's past can
-> drive future innovation.
+Historical awareness helps avoid past errors, reveals patterns in scientific breakthroughs, and creates more thoughtful researchers.
+Drawing from real examples and current debates, we'll see how understanding science's past can drive future innovation.

-{{% toc %}}
+{{< /lead >}}

 Scientists are always pushing forward, racing to make the next breakthrough.
 But sometimes the best way forward is to look back at your own field's history.